ziirish/burp-ui/docs/usage.rst

 The consequence is you have various options in the configuration file to suite every bodies needs.

-There are also different modules to support authentication and ACL within the web-interface.
+There are also different modules to support `Authentication`_ and `ACL`_ support within the web-interface.

+``Burp-UI`` tries to be the less intrusive possible, nevertheless it ships with the ability to manage `Burp`_'s configuration files.
+This feature requires ``Burp-UI`` to be launched on the same server that hosts your `Burp`_ instance.
+You also have to make sure the user that runs ``Burp-UI`` has enough privileges to edit those files.

 Configuration